mail87523/uControllerLab-PID-Controller/README.md

 Code is a mix of collected and modified projects from github.

-Spetial thanks to Stéphane Calderoni who inspired me with his two projects:
+Big thanks to Stéphane Calderoni who inspired me with his two projects:

 https://github.com/m1cr0lab-esp32/remote-control-with-websocket